strontic/strontic.github.io/xcyclopedia/library/WmiApRpl.dll-6AD0CEECBE1C4DDDE0D88A848E54F4A8.md

 ## Possible Misuse

 *The following table contains possible examples of `WmiApRpl.dll` being misused.
-While `WmiApRpl.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `WmiApRpl.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --